lfex/loise/README.rst

 This project assumes that you have `rebar`_ installed somwhere in your ``$PATH``.

-This project depends upon the following, which installed to the ``deps`` directory of this project when you run ``make deps``:
+This project depends upon the following, which are installed to the ``deps`` directory of this project when you run ``make deps``:

 * `LFE`_ (Lisp Flavored Erlang; needed only to compile)